 Plan Your Trip to Salem, Massachusetts.

 There is no place like New England in the Fall.
-To get you feeling festive I am sharing our trip to Salem, Massachusetts where all your Halloween Dreams come true.
+To get you feeling festive for Halloween and Fall, I am sharing our trip to Salem, Massachusetts.
+Salem, Massachusetts is where all your Halloween Dreams come true.
 Whether you are local or are traveling up North to check out some fall foliage, Salem in October is a must add to any bucket list of places to see.

 The town is beautiful year round and has a rising restaurant scene sure to delight any foodie.
 During the month of October, it turns into the best kind of Halloween spectacle.
 Bailey and I drove up one Sunday for the day to take in some beautiful and spooky sights.